 Issuance of policy

 Guarantee insurance policy generally works the same way as a bank guarantee does.
 Guarantee insurers grant their client a guarantee limit from which individual guarantees can be written quickly and flexibly.

-The granting of the limit is based on an analysis of the company's financial position and future prospects.
-The guarantee needs impact also on pricing.
+The granting of a guarantee insurance policy is based on an analysis of the company's financial position and future prospects.
+Insurance guarantee needs also have an impact on pricing.

-- Advance payment bonds
+- advance payment

 - various permit (eg environmental / land use guarantees).

 First, you should make sure in the text of the agreement that the beneficiary does not specifically require a bank guarantee.
 Already in the negotiations, it is a good idea to ensure that the guarantee insurance becomes collateral.